Getting Christmas cards sent out every year is a big job. Use this checklist to take the stress out of it and get it done!

 I may have loved it more before Facebook because it was a sure way to make connections with friends and family who live far away at least once a year.
 But, despite the whole social media explosion of recent years, I still love Christmas cards.
 There is nothing more exciting than going to my mailbox during the month of December and finding a handful of cards from the people I love.

-Because Christmas cards are one of my favorite things and I’ve diligently sent out cards every single year of my marriage—this year marks our 17th annual Christmas card—I have managed to streamline the process so it goes quickly and smoothly every year.
+Because Christmas cards are one of my favorite things and I’ve diligently sent out cards every single year of my marriage, I have managed to streamline the process so it goes quickly and smoothly every year.

 1. Keep your address list updated year-round